Behavioral enrichment: Structural enrichment

-Structural Enrichment is when objects are added to an enclosure to mimic an animal's natural habitat.
+Structural enrichment is when objects are added to an enclosure to mimic an animal's natural habitat.
 These objects can be switched out occasionally or kept permanently.
-The environment of captive animals should be switched frequently since their environment in the wild would bring on new objects and exploration.
+The environment of captive animals should be altered frequently, since most natural ecosystems are dynamic, and will present new objects over time and through exploration.
 Research into what constitutes the most beneficial and appropriate forms of enrichment must be used when considering the provision of enrichment options, especially for species where natural-like settings may be difficult to achieve.
-The animal should never become too familiar with their environment because that can cause boredom, no stimulation or stereotypical behavior.
-Examples of this could be swings or climbing structures.
+The animal should never become too familiar with their environment because that can cause boredom, inadequate stimulation or stereotypical behavior.
+Examples of this include swings or climbing structures.
 Stones have also been shown to encourage exploratory behavior in Japanese macaques.
 Interaction with the stones exhibited behaviors such as gathering, rolling in hands, rubbing, and carrying.

 Other common forms include cardboard, forage, and even the texture of the food (i.e. hard, smooth, cold, warm).

 Olfactory enrichment

 Olfactory enrichment can stimulate naturalistic behavior, enhance exploration, and reduce inactive behaviors.
 Olfactory enrichment can be utilized by itself, paired with novel toys, or paired with food-based enrichment.
 This type of enrichment is most commonly used with species that commonly utilize their olfactory senses in the wild.
-Although highly beneficial, it is important for researchers to analyze the long-term effects of certain odors on captive animals.
+Due to being highly beneficial, it is important for researchers to analyze the long-term effects of certain odors on captive animals.
 Odors can be scattered on a novel toy such as a ball or semi-randomly throughout an enclosure.
 Various forms of odors can include catnip, odor of conspecific, perfume, feces of a prey species, or spices.

 Cognitive enrichment

-Cognitive enrichment is defined as, improving animal welfare by providing opportunities for captive animals to use cognitive skills for problem solving and providing limited control over some aspects of its environment.
+Cognitive enrichment is defined as improving animal welfare by providing opportunities for captive animals to use cognitive skills for problem solving and providing limited control over some aspects of its environment.
 In the wild, animals deal with ecological challenges in order to acquire the resources, such as food and shelter, that they require to survive.
 These challenges arise from interactions with other animals, or through changes to their environment that require the individuals to exercise their cognitive ability and to improve their behavioral strategies.
 Therefore, these challenges act as an important problem-solving element in the animals' day-to-day lives, and in-turn, increases their overall fitness.
 The animal anticipates positive benefits from a challenging situation which can directly affect its emotional processes.
 Cognitive enrichment should be provided in addition to a diverse environment that is already structurally and socially enriched; it goes beyond the basic needs of the animals.

 Social enrichment

 Social enrichment can either involve housing a group of conspecifics or animals of different species that would naturally encounter each other in the wild.
-Social animals in particular (i.e. most primates, lions, flamingos, etc.), benefit from social enrichment because it has the positive effect of creating confidence in the group.
+Social animals in particular (e.g. most primates, lions, flamingos, etc.), benefit from social enrichment because it has the positive effect of creating confidence in the group.
 Social enrichment can encourage social behaviors that are seen in the wild, including feeding, foraging, defense, territoriality, reproduction, and courtship.